dentarg/auth0-blog/_posts/2017-06-27-real-world-angular-series-part-1.markdown

 ### File Structure

-Create a new folder at the root of the project called `/server`.
-Inside this folder, add two new files: `/server/api.js` and `/server/config.js`.
-At the root of the project, create a `/server.js` file.
+Create a new folder at the root of the project called `server`.
+Inside this folder, add two new files: `server/api.js` and `server/config.js`.
+At the root of the project, create a `server.js` file.
 The file structure should now look like this:

 ```text
 ...